youngkyu-kim/GappyAE/README.md

 # GappyAE

-Jupyter notebooks for numerical examples of the paper titled "Gappy Data Reconstruction using Unsupervised Learning for Digital Twin"
+This repository contains Jupyter notebooks for numerical examples of the paper titled "Gappy Data Reconstruction using Unsupervised Learning for Digital Twin".

-Prerequisite
-To generate training data, an open-source FEM solver, MFEM was used.
+Note that an open-source FEM solver, MFEM was used to generate training data.
 Please refer to the paper for more details.